top of page

 20220806_202018 - Copy.jpg

-St. Mary's Place & Passage
+St. Mary's Place & Passage &

 St. Mary's Place at the side of the church.
-Here the tall buildings are all around.
-In the 18th century, it was reported by the local newspaper of the time that
+Here, the tall buildings are all around, watch your footing on the cobbled ground!

-St. Mary's Place had a haunted house, even the local clergy were afraid to spend time in the building.
+In the 18th century, it was reported by the local newspaper of the time that St. Mary's Place had a haunted house, even the local clergy were afraid to spend time in the building.
 There were reported noises at night and shadowy figures passing before the windows.
-The apparent occurrences were enough to frighten away its resident who never returned
+The apparent occurrences were enough to frighten away its resident who never returned to his home!

-St. Mary's Passage, a narrow alleyway leading to the original wharf, grain & boat stores, and the river.
-Its decorative Norman entrance may once have been a postern gate in the town wall.
-There are cobbles along the first few feet inside the passage, and the high walls of the buildings, including former shops, make it dull and dank.
-Imagine entering this area of darkness at night, a magnet for pickpockets and murderers!
-Or maybe it was the entrance to a dark religious establishment lit by candles?
+Look across the road to the shops on St. Mary's Hill and you will see St. Mary's Passage, a narrow alleyway leading to the original wharf, grain stores and boat moorings on the river.
+Its decorative Norman entrance may once have been a postern gate in the town wall although some reports state that it was the entrance to a medieval establishment.
+There are cobbles (small setts) along the first few feet inside the passage, and the high walls of the buildings, including former shops, make it dull and dank.

 20240808_111114.jpg

-Cross Keys Lane & Bugle Lane
+2).
+Cross Keys Lane & 3).
+Bugle Lane

 20240808_111216.jpg